maud-lv/website/about.md

-hey this webinar is hoseted by Signar
+Hey I'm writing the about page, following the webinar hosted by Signar and Manish.